 Tired of manually typing everything?
 You can use Visual Query Builder – our drag-and-drop MongoDB query builder – alongside IntelliShell.

-Simply click on Show Visual Query Builder in the toolbar.
+Simply click on Visual Query Builder in the toolbar.

 We’ve tightened this integration so that edits made in IntelliShell are reflected in Visual Query Builder in real-time, and vice versa.
 This way, you can skip the command line writing and build queries visually – or combine both ways to work even faster.